Career Program 64 Aviation is a relatively new career program. Funding for FY 16 and FY 17 will be based on funding availability.

 The Competitive Professional Development (CPD) Program is open to Army Civilians serving in career status appointments, Schedule A excepted appointments without time limitation, or excepted appointments in the Defense Civilian Intelligence Personnel System (DCIPS), who have a total of three years of service in an Army Civilian permanent position(s); who have completed the appropriate level of Civilian Education System (CES) training; and any other course/program prerequisites.
 Army Civilians include local National (LN) employees of comparable pay grades (when their salaries are funded with Operations and Maintenance Army (OMA) dollars).

 The type of developmental assignment may vary, but should be in keeping with identified organizational needs and the career goals of the nominee.
-Activity Career Program Managers (ACPMs) and Command Career Program Managers (CCPMs) should assist the applicant in identifying and recommending suitable assignments to the CP-64 Proponency Office for consideration.
+Activity Career Program Managers (ACPMs) and Command Career Program Managers (CCPMs) identify and recommend suitable assignments to the CP-64 Proponency Office for consideration.
 Developmental assignments are competitively advertised throughout the fiscal year based on available funding.

-In FY15 CP-64 will work with NETCOM, FORSCOM, ATSCOM, TRADOC, ACSIM, IMCOM and USAACE to identify best opportunities for developmental assignments to include no cost, job swap and CP-64 funded travel.
+In FY16 CP-64 will work with NETCOM, FORSCOM, ATSCOM, TRADOC, ACSIM, IMCOM and USAACE to identify best opportunities for developmental assignments to include no cost, job swap and CP-64 funded travel.

 Salary remains the responsibility of the organization.

 CP-64 does not routinely provide funding for Federal Executive Institute (FEI), programs, the Harvard University Program for Senior Executive Fellows (SEF), the Defense Senior Leader Development Program (DSLDP), or the DoD Executive Leadership Development Program (ELDP).
 Each fiscal year the CP-64 Career Program Planning Board (CPPB) will determine which programs to support and opportunities will be competitively advertised.